 What is the cost?

-OLLI PLUS activities have an extra charge, as do some of the workshops.
+Some OLLI activities and classes have an extra charge.
 Members are responsible for purchasing their own books.
 A materials fee may apply to some classes not requiring the purchase of a book.
 Are scholarships available?

 Lifelong learning through community education is essential to growth and fulfillment, and we want OLLI memberships to be available to all who wish to participate.
-Limited, partial scholarships are available.
-Call our office at 303-871-3090 for more information.
+Limited and partial scholarships are available.
+Call the OLLI manager at this site you wish to attend to request a scholarship.
 All requests are confidential.
-The Jane and Gil Hermann Scholarship Fund provides those in need with partial tuition.

 Here's what some of our students are saying about OLLI−where curiosity never retires!